deathlesz/habit-tracker/docs/architecture.md

     **End commentary text**

 - Presentation layer - user interface service; that is what the user interacts with;
-- Db logic layer - provides a database logic for the application's persistence needs;
+- Db application layer - provides a database application for the application's persistence needs;
 - Daemon - a background process for doing notifications and marking habits as incomplete.

 ## User flow